 The Fund seeks to support innovative, investigator-initiated research aimed at extending preliminary observations, with proof-of-concept and the generation of robust intellectual property as key objectives.
 The Fund is designed to accommodate projects of varying magnitude, as appropriate.
 Its primary goal is to advance technologies to the point where additional support from industry and/or technology transfer is achieved.

 Supported projects may include such areas as therapeutics, diagnostics/biomarkers, medical devices, or research instruments, among others.
 The expected goal of completed projects will be partnerships with industry, through licenses to existing biopharmaceutical companies and startup firms (some launched from the Fund-supported technology) or via major industry-sponsored research agreements.
 It is expected that these alliances will lead to additional industry-sponsored research support.
-The Fund is structured as a sustainable, “evergreen” program, with a portion of the revenue from successfully launched technologies cycled back to support ongoing and future Fund projects.
+The Fund is structured as a sustainable, “evergreen” program.
+Twenty percent of the revenue from successfully licensed technologies will be contributed back to the Blavatnik Fund for Innovation at Yale to support ongoing and future projects.

 The Fund and the progress of its supported projects are managed by the Office of Cooperative Research (OCR) under the auspices of the Office of the Provost, in consultation with an independent Investment Advisory Board comprising leaders from the various sectors of the business and investment community.